modery/modery/README.md

 ### Hello there 👋

-I'm Rene Modery, Microsoft MVP and APAC Office 365 Project Manager, living in Singapore.
+I'm Rene Modery, Microsoft MVP and Power Platform Technical Lead, living in Singapore.

 You can also find me here: